 What is sids and how to prevent it

 1. Back to sleep.
-They will beat this into you in the hospital.
+They will beat this sleep position into you in the hospital.
 Most of our moms laid us on our bellies when we were babies.
 It sort of makes sense, if you spit-up it just comes out on the sheet instead of making the baby gag.
 However, science has now proven that putting the baby on their back to sleep is the safest way.
 SIDS deaths have totally fallen since this initiative.
 Be SURE your little one gets tons of tummy time so they use all their muscles.

 2. Use a fan.
 Kaiser Permanente was relentless on their SIDS precautions when I had Princess P. I thought this one was interesting.
 I know some of the major theories involve the baby unable to move their air very far when they breathe out (hence, they just keep breathing in and out the same air, slowly taking all the oxygen) and the fan will help circulate the air more.
 We usually used something like this.

 3. Use a pacifier.
 I haven’t really figured this one out, but studies show it is true.
+We used these.

 4. Don’t fall asleep with the baby in your bed.
 I’ve seen a lot of things on Facebook about co-sleeping is great.
 The reality is, that your baby isn’t much bigger than a stuffed animal and you are going to be TIRED.
 I’ve seen parents who have suffocated their own baby.
 You will never get over it.
 You’ll just have to decide what works for you.
 But generally you can reduce the risk of accidental suffocation by having a separate sleep area for your baby.

 SIDS is currently not preventable!